W. A. G. Pinto: Early life and education

 WAG Pinto was born on 1 July 1924, at Poona, Bombay Presidency, to Alexander Pinto, who worked in the Military Accounts Department, and his wife, Helen Agnes Pinto.
 Alexander was from the Gustave Pinto branch of the Pintos of Santa Cruz, Goa, which was then part of Portuguese India.
 Pinto was the youngest of three children.
 His elder brother, Sydney Alexander, was also an Indian Army Officer who was commissioned in the Corps of Engineers as a Bombay Sapper.
 He later transferred to the Bengal Sappers, and commanded an Infantry brigade and later 2 Mountain Division.
 His sister, Phyllis Mary, served in the Women's Auxiliary Corps (India) and later, Burma Shell.

-Pinto was schooled in Bangalore, Poona and at St. Aloysius Senior Secondary School, Jabalpur from where he passed his Senior Cambridge School leaving certificate with 4 Ds (distinctions).
+Pinto was schooled in Bangalore, Poona and at St. Aloysius Senior Secondary School, Jabalpur from where he graduated his Senior Cambridge School leaving certificate with 4 Ds (distinctions).
 He then attended college at Robertson College Jabalpur, where he joined D Company, 10th Nagpur Battalion, University Training Corps (UTC).
 The UTC was a precursor to the National Cadet Corps (NCC).